Ahmedemad190/testing/README.md

 | g | group | The group permissions apply only to the group that has been assigned to the file or directory, they will not affect the actions of other users.|
 | o | others  |  The other permissions apply to all other users on the system, this is the permission group that you want to watch the most. |
 | a |  All three | All three (owner, groups, others)|

+- rw-: the first three characters `rw-`.
+This means that the owner of the file can “read” it (look at its contents) and “write” it (modify its contents). we cannot execute it because it is not a program but a text file.
+- r-x: the second set of three characters “r-x”.
+This means that the members of the group can only read and execute the files.
+- r–: The final three characters “r–” show the permissions allowed to other users who have a UserID on this Linux system.
+This means anyone in our Linux world can read but cannot modify or execute the files’ contents.